-Tassajara is one of three practice communities that comprise the San Francisco Zen Center, which also includes City Center in San Francisco and Green Gulch Farm in Marin.
-Tassajara is nestled in a mountain valley, inland from the Big Sur coast in a remote part of the Ventana Wilderness and is dedicated to Zen Center’s mission, which is “to embody, express, and make accessible the wisdom and compassion of the Buddha.”
+One of three practice communities that comprise the San Francisco Zen Center, Tassajara is nestled in a mountain valley, inland from the Big Sur coast, in a remote part of the Ventana Wilderness.
+Tassajara is dedicated to San Francisco Zen Center’s mission, which is “to embody, express, and make accessible the wisdom and compassion of the Buddha.”

 In 1967, Tassajara was established as the first Soto Zen training monastery on the West Coast, and offers monastic training periods during the fall and winter months.
 Each year from May to September, Tassajara, or Zenshinji (Zen Heart-Mind Temple), as it is known formally, opens its gates to students and guests alike for the summer guest season

 While Tassajara is an unparalleled experience; it is also a place to be a part of, to create in, and to experience a new sense of community and family.
 All are welcome to come as they are, wherever they may be on the Path, and join together as stewards of the land and friends to each other, sharing life’s challenges together.

 The hot springs wash away the grist and dust of daily living.
 Carefully prepared food warms the belly and nourishes the soul.
 The flow of the creek supports becoming more present.
 The air, the skies, and the stars are clear and untainted by city life.
 Surrounded by inspiring mountain vistas, visitors find space to connect more deeply with their authentic selves.
 Away from the distractions and demands of daily life, each one can explore this unconventional way of being.
 Learn more about the Tassajara Hot Springs.